 Also, the gigantic "Merry Monarch" puppets from Paris La Défense returned at Oxygen In Moscow.

-Sequel Gap: Oxygène 7-13 was released 21 years after the original Oxygène.
+Sequel Gap: Oxygène 7-13 was released almost 21 years after the original Oxygène, Oxygène 3 came exactly 40 years later.

 There have been three different Jarre compilations titled The Essential so far.

-Rendez-vous Houston was difficult not only because nobody had ever staged a concert of that sheer size before, but also because fireworks are banned in Texas, not to mention Ron McNair's death.
+Rendez-vous Houston (1986) was difficult not only because nobody had ever staged a concert of that sheer size before, but also because fireworks are banned in Texas, not to mention Ron McNair's death and street traffic in large parts of the city coming to a grinding halt, especially after the concert when more than 1.5 million people wanted to drive back home all at once.

-Destination Docklands actually had to be delayed by almost a month and played twice because of the horrible rain and storm.
-When the two shows finally took place, it wasn't that much better, though, and much of the equipment suffered from water damage.
-Likewise, one of the Europe In Concert shows had to be cancelled after heavy rainfall because the stage had started to sink into the muddy ground.
+Destination Docklands (1988) actually had to be delayed by almost a month because of the horrible rain and storm on its originally scheduled date, and then it had to be played twice.
+When the two shows finally took place, the weather wasn't that much better, though, and much of the equipment suffered from water damage.